Andrew McCutchen Player Props: Pirates vs. Brewers

 Andrew McCutchen At The Plate

-- McCutchen leads Pittsburgh with an OBP of .395 this season while batting .280 with 47 walks and 36 runs scored.
+- McCutchen has 70 hits this season and a team-best OBP of .399.

-- Among qualified batters in MLB action, he ranks 38th in batting average, ninth in on-base percentage, and 74th in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 20th, his on-base percentage ranks ninth, and he is 60th in the league in slugging.

-- McCutchen is batting .500 during his last outings and is riding a six-game hitting streak.
+- McCutchen is batting .478 with one homer during his last games and is riding a seven-game hitting streak.

-- McCutchen has picked up a hit in 45 of 69 games this year, with multiple hits 17 times.
+- In 65.7% of his 70 games this season, McCutchen has picked up at least one hit.
+He's also had 18 multi-hit games.

-- In 26.1% of his games this season, McCutchen has had at least one RBI.
-He's picked up more than one in 8.7% and driven in three or more of his team's runs in one contest.
+- McCutchen has an RBI in 19 of 70 games this season, with multiple RBI in seven of them.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 42.0% of his games this year, with two or more runs scored in 10.1%.
+- In 42.9% of his games this season, he has scored at least once.
+And he's had eight games with multiple runs (11.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.